plausible/docs/docs/countries.md

 ## How to block traffic from specific countries

-You can use the "**Filter**" button to temporarily filter out traffic from particular countries, regions or cities when doing your reporting and analysis.
+You can also use the "**Filter**" button to temporarily filter out traffic from particular countries, regions or cities when doing your reporting and analysis.

-If you prefer to completely block traffic from specific countries from being recorded in your dashboard, you can do so in your site settings:
+If you prefer to permanently block traffic from specific countries from being recorded in your dashboard, you can do so in your site settings:

 * Visit the [site settings area](website-settings.md) for the dashboard in question
-* Click on "**Shields**" in the left-hand menu
+* Choose "**Countries**" in the "**Shields**" entry in the left-hand menu
-* Then choose "**Countries**" in the menu
-* Click on the "**Add Country**" button to add a new country to your block list
+* Then click on the "**Add Country**" button to add a new country to your block list

 Once added to the block list, we will start blocking traffic from that specific country within a few minutes.